FNCE399 - Supervised Study in Finance

 REAL236 - International Housing Comparisons

 This course focuses on international comparisons of housing finance systems and housing market outcomes.
 This includes comparative analyses of the financial and economic factors that underlay housing market differences and similarities.
 Changing housing market institutions and policies in developed and emerging economies are examined.
 The course also addresses the implications of the integration of global financial markets for national housing markets.
 International speakers present their views on institutional innovations and the policy setting process in their respective markets.
 Various approaches to understanding these issues will be used, including readings, written assignments, and group projects.

 REAL899 - Independent Study

-All independent studies must be arranged and approved by a Real Estate Department faculty member with the exception of the Seevak Research Competition.
-Seevak Student Research Seminar: This class meets in the Spring s analyze how to conduct research in the real estate market, where how to critique research, how to frame research questions, how to business research report, how to present a business research repo are provided each year.
-For further information regarding the An Research Competition see the Real Estate department's website: http://real-estate.wharton.upenn.edu/
+All independent studies must be arranged and approved by a Real Estate Department faculty member with the exception of the Annual Student Research Competition.
+Annual Student Research Seminar: This class meets in the Spring semester to analyze how to conduct research in the real estate market, where to find data; how to critique research; how to frame research questions; how to write a business research report; how to present a business research report.
+Topics are provided each year.
+For further information regarding the Annual Student Research Competition see the Real Estate department's website: http://real-estate.wharton.upenn.edu/